djonskanlyn/djonskanlyn.github.io/Readme.md

 ## Meals Page

 The [meals](https://djonskanlyn.github.io/meals.html) page is linked to an [API](https://www.themealdb.com/api.php) that allows users to generate a random recipe, based on selecting a category of recipes to choose from, and clicking the "fetch a random meal" button.
+The name of the recipe, an image of the meal and the cooking instructions will appear.